LassoSoft/LassoGuide/lasso_guide_source/operations/curl.rst

 "Telnet" and "TFTP".

-Curl has built-in support for SSL certificates, HTTP POST, HTTP PUT, FTP uploading, proxies, cookies, user+password authentication, proxy tunneling, and more.
+Curl has built-in support for SSL certificates, HTTP POST, HTTP PUT, FTP uploading, proxies, cookies, user+password authentication, proxy tunnelling, and more.

 ..
-Over view of where Jono was going
+Overview of where Jono was going
    Using curl - basic curl usage
    Additional options - describes setting options to customize curl functionality Retrieving information - describes how to get further information about the current request